gabrielinaciosouza/base-flutter-project/README.md

 ## Docker-compose

-to start the sonarqube in the docker use the following command in root:
+To start the sonarqube in the docker use the following command in root:

 ```console
 docker-compose up
 ```

 Then check: http://localhost:9000/.

+User: admin
+Password: admin
+It is recommended to change credentials after first login

 ## Run analysis